Eric Meyer, LCSW, MBA

 Richard Berthy is the CEO of Foreside Financial Group, LLC.
 Foreside is a distribution and compliance services firm serving the investment management industry.
 Rich serves on the Spurwink Board because he has witnessed friends with children on the autism spectrum struggle with obtaining services.

-Senator Cathy Breen has lived in the Portland area since 2000 and joined the Spurwink Board in 2013 and Chairs the Governance Committee.
-Cathy is the Maine State Senator for District 25.
-She has served on the Falmouth Town Council as well as on the Board of Directors of Community Counseling Center, and graduated from the Institute for Civic Leadership’s intensive training in collaborative leadership.
+Cathy Breen has lived in the Portland area since 2000 and joined the Spurwink Board in 2013 and Chairs the Governance Committee.
+Cathy is a former Maine State Senator and has served on the Falmouth Town Council as well as on the Board of Directors of Community Counseling Center.
+She graduated from the Institute for Civic Leadership’s intensive training in collaborative leadership.
 Her experience in organizational development, strategic planning, fundraising, policy development, writing, advocacy, and mental health care supports her commitment to improve mental and behavioral health services for children and their families.

 Daniel Fishbein, M.D. is the President of Sun Life Financial U.S., and has served on Spurwink Boards for nearly twenty years.
 During his tenure as Chair of the Board (2009-2013), Spurwink fully utilized Dan’s experience in strategic planning, mergers, and organizational leadership.
 Dan currently lends his expertise to the Executive Committee.
 He is committed to furthering the betterment of services for children with Autism and developmental disorders in Maine.